dayawansha/spring-boot-generic-rest-api/README.md

 Then change it to "hibernate.ddl-auto: update" and run the project.

 ## Example:
-Our target is adding data to the AGENT table.
+Our target is Create, read, update and delete (CRUD operations) data to the AGENT table.
 It have some foreign keys. first of all, you have to add the foreign key-related data to the tables.

-Then we have to add data to CUSTOMER and DEPARTMENT: use the same endpoints to add the data for these two tables. you can use the endpoints like theis.
+Then we have to add data to CUSTOMER and DEPARTMENT:

-adding data the CUSTOMER table:
+Now you can use the same endpoints like theis to add the data for these two tables.

-(post request)
+### POST mapping for data adding.

-http://localhost:8080/commonEntities
+adding data the CUSTOMER table: http://localhost:8080/commonEntities
 ```
 {